Teen River Skills Day Camp

 - Age Group: Entering 7th through 12th grades

-- Trip includes: Transportation, lunches, all river equipment, instruction and hiking, games and nature activities.
+- Trip includes: Transportation, lunch, river gear, games and nature activities

 Schedule for each day:

-Morning at River: Safety talk, rigging boats, reading the river, skill practice on the river; snack provided
+8:30 A.M.
+Meet at CFI office; orientation, training, safety talk, rigging boats, reading the river, travel to the river for skills practice on the river; snack provided

-Afternoons: Lunch provided by CFI; hike and explore the region around the river and its ecology; practice more river running and safety skills in paddle rafts, oar-rig rafts, and duckies
+Afternoons: Lunch provided by CFI; hike and explore the region around the river and its ecology; practice more river running and safety skills in paddle rafts, oar-rig rafts, and SUPs, and duckies

 3:30 P.M.
 Take-out and travel back to CFI; snack provided